openactive/azure-rpde-proxy/README.md

 ## Deployment

-The deployment template above deploys the Azure RPDE Proxy Function App and links it to continous integration, to allow updates to be deployed from this GitHub repository.
+The deployment template included in this repository deploys the Azure RPDE Proxy Function App and links it to continous integration, to allow updates to be deployed from this GitHub repository.

 ### Deploy Steps: